citp/privacy-policy-historical/i/ig/igi/igirlgames.com.md

-> *The following text is extracted and transformed from the igirlgames.com privacy policy that was archived on 2010-04-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100424172358id_/http%3A//www.igirlgames.com/girlgamesforgirlsprivacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the igirlgames.com privacy policy that was archived on 2011-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110511231356id_/http%3A//www.igirlgames.com/girlgamesforgirlsprivacy.php) for the most accurate reproduction.*

-# Igirlgames.com's privacy
+# Dress Up Games For Girls On igirlgames.com

 Access To This Site